|

 covering all aspects of computing.
 Therefore, only

-several tasks are sampled from the population of computer
+several tasks are sampled from the universe of computer

 experts.
 Take computer literacy as an example again.